tarnjitk/ReproducibleResearch/PA1_template.md

 ## Introduction

-Activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up, collect large amounts of data that can be used to aid the wearers ability to improve their health and understand patters in their own behavior.
+Activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up, collect large amounts of data that can be used to aid the wearers' ability to improve their health and understand patters in their own behavior.
 In this work raw data from such a device is processed in order to apply statistical methods and to gleam physical insights from the data.

 ## Data Processing and Analysis